-At the end of modules 1 and 2, students are asked to complete a written exam to test knowledge acquired through the module.
-The written exams are usually 2 1⁄2 hours long.
+The written exams for Module 1 are usually 2 1⁄2 hours long.
 Exam content is focused on the topics covered throughout that module.
 Questions may consist of a mixture of short answer questions, where fewer marks are awarded for each aspect of the question or longer questions, where all marks are awarded for the one question.